liusseka/git-automations/README.md

 + Setting up git automations requires you to have these files locally.
 To do so, you must clone this repository and follow these steps.
-+ After cloning the repository locally, you need to set up environmental variables to be used in the automation process, including git username, git email, and github token.
++ After cloning the repository locally, you need to set up environmental variables to be used in the automation process, including git username, git email, and GitHub token.
++ Using this requires that one must have a git token created for all repositories.

 #### Setting variables and script to bash environment
 Remember, you have to cd to this repository before performing the following actions